 "Blade Runner" (1982)

 Perhaps realizing that we would not have lifelike, sentient robot "replicants" by the year 2019, "Blade Runner" actually got a sequel in 2017 that kicked things forward to 2049.

 A recurring theme on this list is that movies whose titles are years are inherently dated.
 And there's no better example of that than the adaptation of George Orwell's dystopian novel "1984."
 The book was first adapted to the screen in 1956, then again in 1984 itself.
 But the year still has an unusual connotation with the future, as the latest season of "American Horror Story" was subtitled "1984" and even the second "Wonder Woman" movie with Gal Gadot was set in 1984.

 Another example of how reality TV has taken over the airwaves, Arnold Schwarzenegger stars in this campy sci-fi set in 2017 where he's recruited for a deadly, futuristic game show in which he's forced to fight for his survival.

 The futuristic anime "Akira" is set three decades after a nuclear bomb fell on Tokyo and started WWIII, causing gangs of motorcyclists to take to the streets in a battle against oppressive government forces.
 That didn't happen, but then neither has a planned live-action remake of the film, which has been in development hell for so long that it has passed when the time when the movie is set to take place (2019).
-Fun fact though: the main character of "Akira" awakens to start the film underneath a stadium that's currently under construction in Tokyo, and Japan is building a stadium for when the city hosts the 2020 Summer Olympics.
+Fun fact: The main character of "Akira" awakens to start the film underneath a stadium that's currently under construction in Tokyo, and Japan built a stadium for the pandemic-delayed 2020 Summer Olympics.

 "Back to the Future Part II" (1989)